Everett, Ohio

 Everett is an unincorporated community in Summit County, in the U.S. state of Ohio.

 History

+The Hopewell Culture inhabited the area by ~200AD and constructed the Everett Mound.

-Early variant names were Unionville and Johnnycake, on account of the johnnycake canal passengers resorted to eating during a flood which stopped traffic.
-The present name Everett honors a railroad official.
+Early variant names for the area included Unionville and Johnnycake, on account of the johnnycake canal passengers resorted to eating during a flood which stopped traffic.
+The present name Everett honors a railroad official Sylvester T. Everett.
 A post office called Everett was established in 1880, and remained in operation until 1953.